Endesa Logo

 Endesa Logo History

-The company was founded in 1944; the first name was Empresa Nacional de Electricidad, S.A., 1988 it was decided to rename to Endesa, S.A.
+The company was founded in 1944 as Empresa Nacional de Electricidad, S.A., and in 1988 it was renamed Endesa, S.A.

-Over the long history of Endesa, the logo has changed several times, both in the image and in color.
+Over its long history, the Endesa logo has changed several times, both in its imagery and its colors.

 What is Endesa?

-Endesa is one of the largest energy companies in Europe, involved in the production and supply of electricity for residential buildings, offices, industrial enterprises, and other facilities.
-The company serves more than 20 million customers in various countries, including Spain, Italy, France, and Portugal.
-Founded in 1944 and owned by Enel since 2009, Endesa has recently been actively working on developing renewable energy sources.
+It is one of Europe’s largest energy companies, producing and supplying electricity to residential homes, offices, industrial facilities, and other sites.
+The company serves over 20 million customers across Spain, Italy, France, and Portugal.
+Founded in 1944 and owned by Enel since 2009, Endesa has been actively developing renewable energy sources.

 1973 – 1988